What is Sustainable Development? 3 pillars, 5 Ps of the 2030 Agenda and the impact of AI.

 Benefits of integrating biodiversity in cities

-- Natural pest control: By attracting natural predators such as birds and bats, green areas help control pests in a sustainable way, reducing reliance on chemicals.
+• Natural pest control: By attracting natural predators such as birds and bats, green areas help control pests in a sustainable manner, reducing reliance on chemicals.

 Innovative strategies for biodiversity cities